Skin Care Resolutions for the New Year

 I agree with the sentiment of the last one - make skin care a priority - though I have a different take on it as a clinical dermatologist.
 The rest are minutia and myth.
 I want to share what I think is important for your skin health this year.

 Skin Care Resolutions for the New Year from a Dermatologist

-My top skin care resolution is to think of your skin care as self-care and take it seriously.
+The top skin care resolution I would recommend is to think of your skin care as self-care and take it seriously.